joaonsantos/tomlenv/README.md

 ### Basic Usage

-Assuming you have this TOML file:
+Assuming you have a `config.toml` file in your project root:
 ```toml
 token = "dev"
 debug = false